 - Use a rug pad.
 It will preserve the rug's appearance and prevent it from slipping.
 The pad should be about an inch smaller than the rug (not including the fringe area) so that the pad will not show. - Vacuum lightly once a week, avoiding fringe areas.
 We recommend an upright vacuum with the beater bar raised to the highest setting to avoid damage.
 Also, vacuum the underside of the rug where dirt can accumulate.
-If the rug is placed in a high traffic area, vacuum more often. - Rotate rugs periodically to ensure even wear, particularly in high-traffic areas. - Avoid exposure to sunlight and/or heat. - Have professionally cleaned.
+If the rug is placed in a high-traffic area, vacuum more often. - Rotate rugs periodically to ensure even wear, particularly in high-traffic areas. - Avoid exposure to sunlight and/or heat. - Have your rug professionally cleaned.
 We recommend that you have your rug professionally cleaned once a year depending on its location and how much traffic it gets.
-Always use an experienced rug professional who specializes in your type of rug (i.e., hand-knotted, broadloom). - Blot (do not rub) spills immediately.
+Always use an experienced rug professional who specializes in your type of rug (e.g., hand-knotted, broadloom). - Blot (do not rub) spills immediately.
 Use a clean, white absorbent cloth, working the stain toward the center (rubbing can alter the rug's texture).
 Do not apply stain-repellent treatments that contain silicone; they tend to accelerate soiling.
-For spot-cleaning methods, see care instructions on the following pages.
+For spot-cleaning methods, see care instructions on the following pages. - Caring for hand-knotted rugs.

-Caring for Hand-Knotted Rugs.
 An Ethan Allen hand-knotted rug is truly a work of art and deserves the special care and attention that you would give any fine possession.
 With minimal maintenance, your rug can provide years of enjoyment and can be an heirloom for generations to come.
+Clip loose fibers and yarn.
+It is normal for loose fibers and yarns to appear; do not pull them.